Nanny of the Maroons: The origins of Nanny

-In one story, she came as a free woman who may have even had her own slaves.
-In another, she came to Jamaica as a slave but then escaped, perhaps even jumping off of the ship while it was offshore.
-However, the oral traditions about her arrival in Jamaica maintain that she was always free.
+In one Maroon story, Nanny came to Jamaica as a slave but then escaped, perhaps even jumping off the ship while it was offshore, while her sister Sekesu was enslaved.
+The legend states that Queen Nanny became the mother of all Maroons, and her sister Sekesu became the mother of all enslaved in Jamaica.
+The oral traditions about her arrival in Jamaica maintain that she was always free, while Sekesu eventually died free in the mountains with Nanny.

+In another story, she came as a free woman who may have even had her slaves.
 Another version of her life tells that she was of royal African blood and came to Jamaica as a free woman.
-She may have been married to a Maroon man named Adou, but had no known children who survived.
+She may have been married to a Maroon man possibly named Adou, and had one son named Kwashkwaku, nicknamed Granfara Puss.

 Relatives of poet John Agard claim descent from Nanny.